heliosdoj/playwright-project/how_to.md

 pnpm exec playwright show-report
 ```

-**Why?** This project uses Bun instead of npm.
-All `npx` commands work with `pnpm exec` - they're just faster and align with the project setup.
+**Why?** This project uses pnpm instead of npm.
+All `npx` commands work with `pnpm exec` - they provide better caching and align with the project setup.

 ## Essential Commands